TERENA: RARE

 TERENA was founded under the name Réseaux Associés pour la Recherche Européenne (RARE) on 13 June 1986.
 It was created by several European networking organisations to promote open computer networking standards (specifically the OSI protocols).
 The first few years were dominated by the Co-operation for Open Systems Interconnection Networking in Europe (COSINE) project.
 COSINE led to the implementation of some of the first standardised network-related services, for example X.400 email and X.500 directory service.
 X.25 technology was generally used for connectivity.
 This technology was also used in a network called IXI (International X.25 Infrastructure Backbone Service), which was the first generation of the backbone network interconnecting the national research networks in Europe, known today as GÉANT.
 To run the European backbone, RARE's Operational Unit was later split off from the association under the name DANTE.

 Meanwhile, the need to choose between the OSI protocols and the Internet Protocol (IP) became the subject of a long-lasting controversy known as the Protocol Wars.
-By the early 1990s, IP became the dominant protocol in data networking.
+RARE made significant contributions to the international spread of the Internet.
+Some RARE technical reports (RTRs) were also published as RFCs.
 By 1991, a project called Ebone was proposed as an interim solution while the European research networking community made the transition from OSI to IP.
 The Réseaux IP Européens Network Coordination Centre (RIPE NCC) was created by RARE in 1992, and was split off five years later as a separate legal entity.
+During the early 1990s, IP became the dominant protocol in data networking.